Rural Manifesto for Urbanites

 You miss the nightlife or the pubs, a good 3D movie or some nice concerts.
 Ask your favorite indie musicians if they would be up to having an unplugged open-air concert.
 Or find a birthday that might be just the right occasion for a rave in the forest.
 Artists are quite mobile and they might enjoy a change of scene(ry).
-Although your tastes might not overlap with the taste of most from the village, for the few occasions when you will listen local traditional bands might prove a breath of fresh air.
-Entertainment might be scarce around you, so you could create your own opportunities.
+Although your tastes might not overlap with the taste of most from the village, for the few occasions when you will listen to local traditional bands might prove a breath of fresh air.
+Entertainment might be scarce around you, so you could create your opportunities.

 Liviu Pop & Mihaela Bidilică-Vasilache, (Asociatia uzinaduzina),

 Simona Robu, (Saschiz165),